Azure

 • | Password |

-• | Include Guests (Optional) |
+• | Include Guests |

-• | Domain Names (Optional) - If you provide multiple values, they should be comma separated. |
+• | Domain Names - If you provide multiple values, they should be comma separated. |

 Note:Username and password are required only for authorizing the application permissions.
 These values are not stored in SaaS Management.

 Data anonymization is the processing technique that removes or modifies identifiable information.
-Once the process is complete, data cannot be associated with a specific user.
+After the process is complete, data cannot be associated with a specific user.
 It helps protect private and sensitive data as well as private activities while maintaining its integrity.

 To view reports with anonymized user data: